 Surroundings & History

 Boasting an abundance of Tasmanian flora and fauna, you are likely to see more than just eagles when walking through the forests around Tarraleah.
-Wallabies, Tasmanian devils and, of course, the highland cows all call Tarraleah home, and a huge range of birdlife can be seen flying above.
+Wallabies, quolls, wombats, Tasmanian devils and, of course, our friendly highland cows all call Tarraleah home.
+While a huge range of birdlife can be seen flying above, our ever hungry and inquisitive ducks will greet you at reception upon your arrival.